About Saints Athletics

 Johnson Ferry Christian Academy and Saints Athletics are committed to the highest standards of education and athletics.
 Participation in athletics at JFCA is an honor and a privilege.
 This privilege is based on several requirements of student-athletes in their academics, conduct, and grade level.
 JFCA Athletics are currently open to 5th-12th grade students.

 All JFCA students desiring to participate in a sport for the Saints must be cleared by a medical professional prior to participation.
-No student will be allowed to tryout, practice, or compete for a team until a preparticipation evaluation has been completed and a signed form is on file with the school office.
+No student will be allowed to tryout, practice, or compete for a team until a preparticipation evaluation physical form has been completed and a signed form is on file with the school office.
 Evaluations completed on or after April 1st prior to the following school year will be valid for participation for a full school year.
-Completed forms can be turned into the school office or submitted electronically to Mrs. Sandy Delenick.
+Completed forms can be turned into the school office or submitted electronically to the Director of Athletics.

 Johnson Ferry Christian Academy strives to offer competitive opportunities in varying athletics to give student-athletes an avenue to develop as a whole person.
 JFCA desires and encourages multi-sport participation for our student athletes.
 With multi-sport athletes there are inherent overlaps in practices or games if an athlete participates in sequential seasons (fall to winter, winter to spring).
 All current season sports have priority over following sports.
 Players must first complete their current season before moving on to full time involvement in the next sport.
 A student-athlete desiring to compete in two sports during one season will need to declare a primary sport.
 Those primary sports take precedence above other sports in another season.